 The name Khoi Hoi restaurant comes from the owner's hairstyle.

-Khoi Hoi beef noodle soup - Photo: FBNH
+Khoi Hoi Beef Pho - Photo: FBNH

 Here, diners can enjoy dishes made from beef.
 You can also specify how to prepare the beef to your liking.

-Snow Bun Cha 34
+Bun Cha Snow 34

 Bun cha 34 - Photo: MICHELIN GUIDE